-Worried you'll be #Foreveralone?
-Is your Facebook feed a deluge of faux-surprised "I can't believe he proposed!" photos, wedding gowns and lots of babies?
+Worried you’ll be alone forever?
+Or are all your friends getting married and having babies?
 If you’re in your 20s or 30s, it can feel like the whole world is sprinting toward these milestones.
-That’s probably because, well, it’s kind of true, according to Nathan Yau's analysis of the 2014 American Community Survey data.
+That’s probably because, well, it’s kind of true, according to Nathan Yau’s analysis of the 2014 American Community Survey data.

 The graphs here help us see the percentage of people who have never been married by the time they reach a certain age.
 As shown above, most people get married for the first time in their 20s and 30s, and the never-married curve falls steeply during those years.
 Right – tell us something we don’t know.

 The story that’s easily obscured in the big picture is that the timing of marriage depends greatly on your ethnicity.

 These data on marriage may reveal the ripple effect of the well-documented and utterly disheartening online dating bias black women face: 67% of black women have never married at age 30, compared to 41% of their hispanic counterparts, 36% of white women, and 33% of asian women.